Joseph Shepard

 Joseph Shepard is married to Valerie Plame, a former CIA operations officer and author.
 Plame has faced scrutiny for her use of a university purchasing card, which state investigators alleged was a violation of university policy, as she is not a university employee.
-However, the independent audit report found that Plame’s use of the university purchasing card was approved and that there was no illegal spending on the card (as it was used exclusively for university purchases), but there was a procedural violation in issuing the card as Plame was not a university employee.
+However, the independent audit report found that Plame's use of the university purchasing card was approved by the board and that there was no illegal spending on the card (as it was used exclusively for university purchases), but there was a procedural violation in issuing the card as Plame was not a university employee.

-On October 31, 2025 Shepard filed a Whistleblower/RICO legal case, claiming a conspiracy to defame and destroy his reputation in retaliation after he raised questions about a $1 million dollar allocation in state money for a charter school located on the university campus.
-The claim names State Senators George Munoz, Siah Correa Hemphill, Mimi Stewart, as well as new university board Vice Chairman John Wertheim, and State Auditor Joseph Maestas as defendants.
+On October 31, 2025, Shepard filed a Whistleblower/RICO legal case, claiming a conspiracy to defame and destroy his reputation in retaliation after he raised questions about a $1 million allocation in state money for a charter school located on the university campus that Senator Siah Correa Hemphill’s children attended without disclosing this potential conflict interest to her Senate colleagues.
+Shepard raised this alleged fraud with the NM Attorney General, the State Auditor, the Higher Education Department, and the State Ethics Commission.
+To date, this alleged fraud has not been investigated.

+The RICO legal case names State Senators George Munoz, Siah Correa Hemphill, Mimi Stewart, as well as new university board Vice Chairman John Wertheim, and State Auditor Joseph Maestas as defendants.
+On April 29, 2026, all defendants except Wertheim were dismissed, as Judge Hofacket agreed with the defendants claim that their actions, while mostly uncontested by the defendants, were covered under legislative immunity.
+The whistleblower portion of the lawsuit continues.

+Two motions to reconsider order of dismissal in the RICO case were filed on April 30, 2026 arguing that the defendants actions went beyond that normally covered by immunity.
+These state that the dismissed defendants are alleged not merely to have performed official duties, but to have participated in a retaliatory, self-interested, politically coordinated campaign against Shepard after he raised concerns about alleged misconduct involving WNMU, legislative appropriations, and public officials.
+The motions try to reframe the case away from “protected legislative activity” or “authorized audit activity” and toward non-protected conduct: private threats, alleged retaliation, alleged abuse of office, alleged self-dealing, alleged manipulation of audit processes, and alleged racketeering-enterprise conduct, much of this documented by sworn testimony already taken from the defendants.
+The motion also relies on the Phil Griego conviction to argue that legislative immunity cannot categorically protect undisclosed self-dealing merely because it involves matters before the legislature.